ansys/ansys-tools-local-product-launcher/doc/source/api/index.rst

 API reference
 =============

-This section describes the API of the public Local Product Launcher classes, functions, and attributes.
+This section describes Local Product Launcher API endpoints so that you can understand how to interact with them programmatically.

 .. currentmodule:: ansys.tools.local_product_launcher